niekwit/gps-orfeome/docs/zscores.rst

 Negative z-score scaling
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The scaled negative values, :math:`z_{sneg}`, are calculated and log2 transformed as follows:
+The scaled negative values, :math:`z_{scaled,neg}`, are calculated and log2 transformed as follows:

 .. math::